Araka-Kalai

 Araka-Kalai is a role-playing game supplement for HârnMaster published by Columbia Games in 1987.

 Publication history

 Araka-Kalai was the first supplement created for HârnMaster, written by Edwin King and Dave Kowan, with art by Eric Hotz.
 It was published in 1987 by Columbia Games as a 44-page book, with two center-bound cardstock character sheets.

 Contents

-Araka-Kalai is a campaign setting focussed on a colossal noxious sinkhole called the Pit of Araka-Kalai and the uncharted caverns beneath it that contain monsters, shrines and cults.
+Araka-Kalai is a campaign setting centred on the Pit of Araka-Kalai, a massive toxic sinkhole, and the undiscovered caves underneath it, which include creatures, shrines, and cults.
 The Pit itself is filled with a strange organic sludge as well as the ruined temple of the god Ilvir.

-The supplement includes seven mini-scenarios set in the area, although several of the scenarios are only undetailed sketches.
+The supplement includes seven short adventure scenarios which take place in the area, although several of the scenarios are only undetailed sketches.
 Reviewer Ken Rolston noted that "The adventures themselves are really little more than scenario outlines, though one or two provide enough detail to qualify as complete adventures."